w3f/General-Grants-Program/grants/speculative/aPois.md

 - For the NEO Fundation we built Seraph ID, a set of tools that can be used by dApps developers and users to leverage Self-Sovereign identity capabilities.
 It relies on the W3C standards providing DID and verifiable claims functionalities.
 The set of tools comprehend a C# Smart Contract an SDK and a chrome extention wallet with dapp communication.
 - We audited part of the Energy Web Foundation codebase (Work done together with Chainsecurity, who audited the Solidity Smart Contracts)
 - Strong DevOps and Node deployment experience gained building our DAPPI Product (Node Hosting and gateway)
-- Experience in Solidity gained building ERC20 Smart Contracts with extended functionalities and a Smart Contract Factory to easly deploy ERC20 and ERC721 trough UI and using the proxy pattern.
+- Experience in Solidity gained building a Smart Contract Factory to easly deploy and manage open zeppelin contracts using the proxy pattern.

 ## Company Code Repository